farhansiddiqui/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10656
 ```

+## Are there differences in activity patterns between weekdays and weekends?
 Q. Do these values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?
 A. Yes,these values differ from the first part of the assignment.
 Imputing missing data has an effect of increasing both mean and median daily steps.

-Create a new factor variable in the data set with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+Create a new factor variable in the data set with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

 ```r
 imputedactivity$day <- "weeekday"